olive89aja/waterapp/README.md

 Our website: https://blooming-refuge-48832.herokuapp.com/

 Click on Login.
-Authenticate yourself through your Google Account. <br>
+Sign In through your Google Account. <br>
-Then click on the blue button at the center of the page. <br>
+Click on the blue button at the center of the page. <br>
 Each click is equivalent to an 8oz glass of water. <br>
 Your data is stored in a real-time database on the Mongo servers. <br>